john123zerg/Mujoco_high_jump_simulator/utils/README.md

-# This folder is mainly for the files having the functions to edit the XML file, environment file, path searching, training and testing.
+### This folder is mainly for the files that have the functions to edit the XML file, environment file, path searching, training, and testing.

 enable_xml_wall - Creating a wall, editing a wall, or deleting a wall override_env - Modifying the environment.